 Digital Design 1

 Course # 8209510

-Grade Level 10-12
+Grade 10-12

+Level

 Length 1 year

 Prerequisite Computing for College and Careers or

 Introduction to Information

 Technology

 Credit 1

+This sames is

 This course is designed to develop entry-level skills required for careers in the digital publishing industry.
 The content includes computer skills; digital publishing concepts and operations; layout, design and measurement activities; decision making activities, and digital imaging.